 - Cotton Seed Distributors Limited (CSD)

-This project will collate historical broadacre cropping data, natural resource information and an understanding of market opportunities to support the development of viable broadacre cropping systems in the NT.
+It will collate historical broadacre cropping data, natural resource information and an understanding of market opportunities to support the development of viable broadacre cropping systems in the NT.
 This will be achieved by project participants who each bring unique expertise to develop crop management strategies which will help to de-risk broadacre agriculture in the Top End.

-The initial focus of this project will be on rain-fed and irrigated systems growing cotton and peanut crops, while maize, sorghum, rice and pulse crops will also be investigated as possible 'break crop' options for cotton and peanut producers.
+The initial focus of this project will be on dryland and irrigated systems growing cotton and peanut crops, while maize, sorghum, rice and pulse crops will also be investigated as possible 'break crop' options for cotton and peanut producers.
 A mixture of on-field and simulation techniques will be used throughout this project.

 On-farm demonstration crop plots planted on commercial properties will serve two purposes:

 - Additional testing of the crop simulation models

 - Experience for the producer and extension site for promoting agricultural method to local producers.

 A component of the extension plan for this project will introduce producers to simple methods to establish precision and robustness for on-farm crop trials.
 The project will work with collaborating farmers to ensure the on-farm demonstration plots are achieving their goal while not impeding commercial farm operations.